jwyang/JULE-Caffe/README.md

 # JULE-Caffe
 Caffe code for our CVPR 2016 paper "Joint unsupervised learning of deep representations and image clusters".
 The Torch version code can be found [here](https://github.com/jwyang/JULE-Torch).

-### NOTE

-**I have not yet finished cleaning up this code since I have to do it remotely.
-But it will be finished in several days.
-Once it is finished, this NOTE will be gone.**

 ### Overview

 This project is a Caffe implementation for our CVPR 2016 [paper](https://arxiv.org/abs/1604.03628), which performs jointly unsupervised learning of deep CNN and image clusters.